The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Extragalactic and Giants contamination assessment

 \section{Extragalactic and Giants contamination assessment}

-In order to probe the extragalactic and giant contamination in our catalogue, we built two binary Random Forest classifiers trained to recognise these types of sources based on a set of attributes and a labelled sample.
-Similar classifiers specialised at separating stellar and extragalactic sources have been extensively implemented in the literature \citep[e.g.,][]{Vasconcellos2011AJ....141..189V,LoganFotopoulou2020AA...633A.154L,Cook2024MNRAS.535.2129C,Lourens2024AA...690A.224L}.
-However, these previous studies do not typically include YSOs in their training sample.
-Hence here we build our own classifier tailored for the OSFC.
+To investigate extragalactic and giant contamination in our catalogue, we used \texttt{Scikit-learn} \citep{scikit-learn} to design two binary Random Forest classifiers \citep{2001MachL..45....5B} trained to disaggregate these types of sources based on a set of attributes and a labelled sample.
+Similar classifiers specialised in the separation of stellar and extragalactic sources have been extensively implemented in the literature \citep[e.g.,][]{Vasconcellos2011AJ....141..189V,LoganFotopoulou2020AA...633A.154L,Cook2024MNRAS.535.2129C,Lourens2024AA...690A.224L}.
+However, these previous studies do not explicitly include YSOs in their training sample.
+Hence, here, we build our own classifier tailored for the OSFC field.